 In addition, the two Mirror Line buildings will be connected via walkways, and a high-speed train will run underneath them.
 These amenities will enable the five million people to travel end-to-end within 20 minutes.
 Furthermore, according to Prince MBS, the development will have a sports stadium 300m above the ground.

 Additionally, there will be a marina where residents will moor their yachts under an arch between the two skyscrapers.
-The Mirror Line will reportedly take will take 50 years to build.
+The Mirror Line will reportedly take 50 years to build.

 Foundation works for “The Line” in Neom City, Commences